 #1.
 Le Monde: Basic Cartogram

 Le Monde presents one of the most straightforward and efficient election maps, focusing on the essential results.
 The map is a geographic visualization of the United States divided into states, each containing a grid of square tiles.
-Each tile represents one Electoral College vote, colored according to the candidate who secured that vote.
+Each tile of the cartogram represents one Electoral College vote, colored according to the candidate who secured that vote.
 Hovering over a state’s grid reveals the total electoral votes in the appearing tooltip along with a comparison with the 2020 election results.

 Data source: AP.